-Learning the skills needed in Bible study is like learning any other set of skills.
+Learning the skills needed in Bible reading/study is like learning any other set of skills.
 The big difference is that it leads to information that will change your life for the better in this life and reward you in the life to come.
-The emphasis on learning Bible study skills sounds rather unspiritual and cold to many believers.
+The emphasis on learning Bible reading/study skills sounds rather unspiritual and cold to many Jesus followers.
 We need only think of the skills of musicians who we love to listen to in order to understand how important it is to know basic skills.
 A fine pianist can inspire others with his or her music, but only after hours of learning scales and continuing to practice them.
 I know of a jazz sax player who plays professionally and yet still practices his scales daily.
-To learn the skills takes time, but once mastered, the art of interpretation becomes second nature.
+To learn the skills takes time, but once mastered, the skill of interpretation becomes second nature.
 No longer can anyone pull the wool, so to speak, over your eyes and disturb you with fanciful interpretations of Scripture.
-When you learn Bible study skills, you provide the Holy Spirit a freer course in your life by helping you understand, apply, and grow into the person that he intended you to become.
+When you learn Bible reading/study skills, you provide the Holy Spirit a freer course in your life by helping you understand, apply, and grow into the person that he intended you to become.

 Tools You Need